Lawyers

 Defense cases

 Co-counsel defending an international hotel company in a series of cases filed alleging breaches of fiduciary duty and violations of an operating agreement.
 The plaintiff attempted to obtain a temporary restraining order as well as a preliminary injunction that would have forced our client to surrender the hotel to a new operator.
-When those efforts were rebuffed in federal court, the hotel owner dismissed the claim and re-filed in Gwinnett Superior Court, where the claim was defeated as well.
+When those efforts were rejected in federal court, the hotel owner dismissed the claim and re-filed in Gwinnett County Superior Court, where the claim was defeated as well.

 Successfully defended a plastics manufacturing company and its owners against claims of trade secret misappropriation and breach of confidentiality agreements after a failed merger.
 The case was the first one to consider and apply the statute of limitations in a Georgia trade secret case.